SimonHegele/BufferedWriter/README.md

 For each file out of an arbitrary large amount of files the BufferedWriter stores a list of lines.
 Only when they exceed a predefined limit their contents are collectively written to the filesystem.
-As each file is opened and close less time the BufferedWriter operates much faster.
+As each file is opened and close less times the BufferedWriter operates much faster.
 Also, accessing the same file twice in very short period of time can cause Errors.
 This can also be prevented by using the BufferedWriter.